-West Red Mountain Ranch is a sustainable mountain ranching operation with free water flowing from the Ohio Creek Valley mountains every year together with high mountain pasture to graze cattle on natures nutritious grasses every summer.
-West Red Mountain Ranch consists of 1280 +/- acres and represents a ‘drought proof’ fourth-generation cattle ranching operation that has sustained the family for 70+ years.
-The home ranch consists of nearly 1000 acres of deeded land located in the Ohio Creek Valley north of Gunnison together with 280 acres of mountain hunting lands adjoining the ranches 345 head grazing allotment at the headwaters of Carbon Creek.
+West Red Mountain Ranch is a sustainable mountain ranching operation with free water flowing from the mountains every year together with high mountain pasture to graze cattle on natures nutritious grasses every summer.
+West Red Mountain Ranch represents a ‘drought proof’ fourth-generation cattle ranching operation that has sustained the family for 70+years.
+The home ranch consists of 987+/- acres of deeded land located in the Ohio Creek Valley north of Gunnison.
+The ranch holds a 345 head grazing allotment at the headwaters of Carbon Creek.
 Livestock are trailed seasonally from the home ranch to the grazing allotment.
 During that time, the meadows are irrigated from excellent priority water rights and hay is harvested to sustain the herd during the winter.
 Cattle return from the mountain pasture to graze the aftermath in the hay meadows at which time the calves are weaned to complete the harvest of some of America’s beef.
 Generations of ranch families still exist in Gunnison County and owning a ranch here allows one to be with nature year round.
 Recreation abounds in this area with access to hunting, fishing, skiing, hiking, horse back riding to name a few of the favored activities.

 West Red Mountain Ranch offers a solid ranch operation with excellent water rights, hay production meadows, summer grazing capacity and solid operational improvements.
 It borders National Forest lands and holds a pristine allotment that allows one to ride all summer in a wildlife sanctuary watching the trophy class animals mature through the season.See More Details

-West Red Mountain Ranch is located about 8 miles from town at 5048 County Road 730, Gunnison, Colorado.
+Located about 8 miles from town at 5048 County Road 730, Gunnison, CO 81230.
 The ranch has nearly one mile of frontage along paved CR 730, providing excellent access.
-The mountain hunting tract is located at a high elevation off the northwest side of Red Mountain and adjoining the Gunnison National Forest allotment.

 Gunnison County lies in the heart of Colorado’s “Western Slope.”
-Public Lands make up much of this large county, limiting the opportunity for ownership of deeded lands.
-Properties sometimes become available generationally, as is the case of the Redden Ranch, parts of which have been family-owned for over 70 years.
-Ranching and western traditions run deep in Gunnison where “Cattlemen’s Days”, the longest continuous running rodeo in the USA, has been a community tradition since 1900.
+Properties sometimes become available generationally, as is the case of the Carbon Peak Ranch, parts of which have been family-owned for over 80 years.
+Ranching and western traditions run deep in Gunnison where “Cattleman’s Days”, the longest continuous running rodeo in the USA, has been a community tradition since 1900.

 Gunnison County is a central hub for outdoor recreation with numerous opportunities for hunting, fishing, hiking, birding, camping, biking, skiing, boating and windsurfing, to name a few.

-With 1,280 acres of deeded land backing to thousands of acres of Gunnison National Forest grazing rights, the ranch represents a sustainable 350 animal unit operation.
-The lands include three parcels, the Headquarters parcel (507.87 acres), the North Home Ranch parcel (480 acres) and the Mountain Hunting parcel (280 acres).
-The Headquarters parcel includes about 280 acres of irrigated lands from which produces approximately 2 Tons per acre of Native mountain hay.
+With 987 acres of deeded land backing to thousands of acres of Gunnison National Forest grazing rights, the ranch represents a sustainable 350 animal unit operation.
+The lands include two parcels, the Headquarters parcel (507.87 acres) and the North Home Ranch parcel (480 acres).
+The Headquarters parcel includes about 280 acres of irrigated hay land that with fertilization can produce approximately 2 tons of hay per acre.
 The meadows produce timothy, clover, wheatgrass and fescues while the upland grazing consists of various wheatgrass, fescue and buffalo grass intermixed with sagebrush.
 The deeded lands are fenced into multiple pastures and are in excellent condition.
-The Mountain Hunting parcel adjoins the Forest Allotment and is used for grazing as well as mountain recreation.

 The Gunnison National Forest Allotment authorizes use from June 15 to October 7 and is known as the Castleton Allotment and was renewed in 2017 for 10 more years.
 The mountain forest permit produce Bluegrass, Wheatgrass, Fescue, Needlegrasses and other dryland species.
 The Castleton Allotment consists of 11 pastures and a reverse rotational use provides the successive use from year to year.
 The range improvements on the grazing allotment are extensive with about 20 miles of fence, 16 springs and 13 ponds.

-The deeded lands on the Headquarters and North Home Ranch parcels are protected by an easement with the Cattlemen’s Agricultural Land Trust.
-The easement prohibits development and subdivision but allows replacement of the ranch headquarters as well as one future building complex at one of three selected sites (Building Site – 5-acre parcel).
-The Building Site offers a spectacular location to build a mountain dream home, guest home and barn.
+The deeded lands are protected by an easement with the Cattlemen’s Agricultural Land Trust.
+The easement prohibits development and subdivision but allows replacement of the ranch headquarters as well as one future building complex at one of three selected sites.

 West Red Mountain Ranch is blessed with vintage mountain ranch improvements that provide the basis for operating a cattle operation in the Rocky Mountains.
 A description of the improvements is as follows: